brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 * The pre- and post-condition specifications.
 How well do these match the description provided?
 How easy are these to understand?
 What simplifications and improvements are possible?
 * How well the code matches the pre- and post-condition specifications.
 * How well the provided examples satisfy the given specification.

+If two intermediate feedback stages are used, different students will be assigned different reviewers to increase the diversity of feedback.

 ## Expert Review